Job Scene hosts great positions meant for students looking for part-time work, internships, and many more opportunities.

 The Blue Mountain Humane Society is looking for a student who enjoys animals to work as a companion animal caretaker.
 The student will provide food, water, and clean-up for dogs, cats, and occasional other animals in the shelter.
 Must provide own transportation.
 MUST BE A WASHINGTON STATE RESIDENT TO APPLY.
 Schedule an appointment with Heidi Lindstrom to get a letter of eligibility.

-Assist engineering department at columbia REA in performing electrical studies, updating electrical system models, assisting with line design projects, and assisting with work order processes.
-Assist operations department with elevtrical distribution equipment inventory verification, inspection software, and database maintenance.
+Assist engineering department at Columbia REA in performing electrical studies, updating electrical system models, assisting with line design projects, and assisting with work order processes.
+Assist operations department with electrical distribution equipment inventory verification, inspection software, and database maintenance.
 Provides new service information to cooperative staff and consumers in the most effective manner which will create goodwill between the cooperative and its membership.
 MUST BE A WASHINGTON STATE RESIDENT TO APPLY.
 Schedule an appointment with Heidi Lindstrom to get a letter of eligibility.

 HUMANE OUTREACH ASSISTANT